ASTRONOMY 421 (CRN=14274) Concepts of Astrophysics I

-Astronomy 421 (Fall 2022) is intended for advanced (senior level) undergraduates, and is also counted as an elective for graduate students.
+Astronomy 421 (Fall 2025) is intended for advanced (senior level) undergraduates, and is also counted as an elective for graduate students.
 This course covers the structure and evolution of stars, starting off with some basic physics including mechanics, radiation, atomic structure and relativity.
 We will then concentrate on stars for most of the remainder of the semester, examining their atmospheres, their interiors, stellar evolution, and stellar remnants (including black holes).
 In Astronomy 422 we will examine the properties of the interstellar medium, galaxies, large scale structure, and cosmology.
 A major emphasis of the course will be to instruct you on how to think (and write) like a scientist.
-We will have an exercise in peer review and a term paper.
-You will also present your research topic to the class.
+We will have an exercise in peer review and a final project.
+As part of a final project you will give a mini-lecture to the class on a topic of your choice.
 There will be no final exam.

 Instructor: Prof. Greg Taylor, PAIS room 3236, email gbtaylor@unm.edu